mvantellingen/python-zeep/README.rst

 Note that the latest version to support Python 2.7, 3.3, 3.4 and 3.5 is Zeep 3.4, install via `pip install zeep==3.4.0`

+Zeep uses the lxml library for parsing xml.
+See https://lxml.de/installation.html for the installation requirements.

 Usage
 -----